 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
-Deferred outflows of resources include the deferred charge on 2002 Series Bond refunding and certain amounts related to the District's defined benefit pension plans which are to be amortized and recognized as revenue/expense in future periods.
+Deferred outflows of resources are recorded for amounts related to the District's defined benefit pension plans which are to be amortized and recognized as revenue/expense in future periods.